-Cross-country skiers can also head up to the Yosemite Ski & Snowboard Area to kick and glide down miles of trails groomed for classic and skate skiing.
+Cross-country skiers can also head up to the Badger Pass Ski, Tube and Snowboard Area to kick and glide down miles of trails groomed for classic and skate skiing.

 Top trip for experienced skiers: The 10.5-mile (one-way) trip down snowed-over Glacier Point Road to the Glacier Point Ski Hut.
 For a shorter but very scenic trip, head out on the 3.5-mile Meadows Trail (one-way) to Dewey Point for wonderful Valley views.
 Ski rentals are available at the resort.

 Ski hundreds of miles of both groomed and ungroomed trails in the Sierra National Forest south of Yosemite: For access to trails ranging from easy to challenging, take off from the Coyote Nordic Trailhead off CA 168.